TomBecker-BD/csharp-essentials/Docs/Memory.md

     Dictionary<string, int> _index;
 ```

 Where it gets sticky is event handlers.
-If an object A listens for events from
+If an object Z listens for events from
-object B, object B has a hidden reference to object A so B’s event can call A‘s
+object A, object A has a hidden reference to object Z so A’s event can call Z‘s
 event handler.
-Forget to remove A’s event handler, and the garbage collector
+Forget to remove Z’s event handler, and the garbage collector
-thinks A is still in-use.
-Not only will A’s memory not be reclaimed, A will
+thinks Z is still in-use.
+Not only will Z’s memory not be reclaimed, Z will
-continue to receive events from B. Object A becomes a zombie object.
+continue to receive events from A. Object Z becomes a zombie object.
 If you have
 a bug where an event handler is called more times than expected, look for
 objects that you expected to be deleted but are still receiving events.